bokeh/bokeh/examples/README.md

 This directory contains several examples that show how to use Bokeh to build plots, widgets and apps, and how to embed them directly in a website.
 The directory also includes the plot examples displayed in the [Bokeh gallery](http://bokeh.pydata.org/docs/gallery.html) on the official site.

-The examples are organized in six different folders explained below.
-We recommend that newcomers start with `plotting` and `charts` then move through `glyphs`, `compat`, `app` and `embed` to learn how to build apps with Bokeh and its low-level plotting interface.
+The examples are organized in the folders explained below.
+We recommend that newcomers start with `plotting` and `charts`, and then move through `glyphs`, `compat`, `app` and `embed` to learn how to build apps with Bokeh and its low-level plotting interface.

 #### [`plotting`](https://github.com/bokeh/bokeh/tree/master/examples/plotting)
-This directory contains example using the high level plotting interface, and is the interface most users should want to start with.
+This directory contains example using the high level plotting interface.
+This is the interface that most users should want start with.
 There are three subdirectories illustrating output in three different modes:

 * `file` - Examples that output static HTML files
 * `notebook` - Examples that output inline within IPython notebooks
-* `server` - Examples that send their output to the Bokeh server.
-These examples require the Bokeh server to be running (to do so, execute 'bokeh-server' from the command line)
+* `server` - Examples that send their output to the Bokeh server, so they require the server to be running (to do this, you can invoke  'bokeh-server' from the command line)

 #### [`charts`](https://github.com/bokeh/bokeh/tree/master/examples/charts)
 This directory includes examples that use the high level interface of Bokeh, e.g. for easily building histograms,